bluewave-labs/bluewave-chatfabrica/README.md

 It can be quickly deployed through a straightforward integration process, offering customizable responses that align with your brand.
 Its user-friendly interface fosters natural conversations, while the system continuously learns and evolves to enhance customer interactions over time.

-If you want a SaaS service instead, check [ChatFabrica's SaaS offerings](https://chatfabrica.com/).
+If you'd like to go with a SaaS service instead, check [ChatFabrica's SaaS offerings](https://chatfabrica.com/).

 ## Use cases